Create a Btrfs filesystem

 Btrfs on Linux — Snapshots, RAID and Compression

-Btrfs (B-tree File System, pronounced “butter FS”) is a modern copy-on-write filesystem built directly into the Linux kernel.
-Under development since 2007, it’s now the default filesystem in Fedora, openSUSE, and Steam Deck.
+Btrfs (B-tree File System, pronounced “butter FS”) is a copy-on-write filesystem built into the Linux kernel.
+It is the default in Fedora, openSUSE, and Steam Deck.
+Key features over ext4: snapshots, subvolumes, transparent compression, data checksums, and built-in RAID.
+Unlike ZFS, it requires no out-of-tree modules.

 Subvolumes